-Today there are a lot of side hustle ideas that have potential to earn endless income—something beyond just $1,000 a week.Uber Eats is one of those opportunities, and the good news is that they are looking for delivery drivers.
+Today, there are a lot of side hustle ideas that have potential to make you earn endless income—something beyond just $1,000 a week.Uber Eats is one of those opportunities, and the good news is that they are looking for delivery drivers.

 When you start a new job, it is really important to understand whether you are employed or an independent contractor.
 The first important reason why you need to know which of these options apply to you is because if you start a 1099 job, the taxes you owe will not be deducted from your paycheck.

 Once you know your status, you can comply with your tax obligations and claim tax write-offs available to you.

 Another important point to keep in consideration is that when you work as a self-employed you need to set money aside to pay taxes.